dashpay/docs/mining/p2pool.rst

 blockchain.
 The P2Pool version is called the sharechain.
 The decentralized and fair nature of this mining model means mining with P2Pool is strongly encouraged.
 P2Pool for Dash uses the `p2pool-dash
-<https://github.com/dashpay/p2pool-dash>`_ software on Github, which is
+<https://github.com/dashpay/p2pool-dash>`_ software on GitHub, which is
 a fork of p2pool for Bitcoin.
 For more information, see `here
 <https://en.bitcoin.it/wiki/P2Pool>`__.